Navigating CPS 230 as a Service Provider

 How can we help?

 AssuranceLab’s mission is to help you streamline your compliance requirements!
-Our SOC 2+ framework contains the typical SOC 2 scope as well as compliance activities required for MSPs.
-This means as an MSP, you can provide a SOC 2+ report to your APRA-regulated clients to prove compliance with CPS 230.
-All you have to do is get in touch!
+Our SOC 2 offering covers the typical security, confidentiality and availability requirements for service providers and is a globally recognised general purpose report.
+We have also expanded our SOC 2 offering now to include additional CPS 230 requirements for MSPs - we call it a SOC 2+ offering.
+This means that as an MSP, you can provide one SOC 2+ report to your APRA-regulated Enterprise Customers to prove compliance with SOC 2 as well as CPS 230.